 “How long have you been in the United States?”
 I asked my waitress.

 “Three years,” she said.
-That meant they got out right after the Americans, who, because of the delusion that monolithic communism existed, killed a couple of million Southeast Asians, dropped more bombs on that agrarian country than were used in all of Europe during World War Two, and lost fifty-thousand American dead and many more maimed physically and mentally.
+That meant they got out right after the Americans, who, because of the delusion that monolithic communism existed, killed a couple of million Southeast Asians, dropped more bombs on that agrarian country than were used in all of Europe during World War Two, lost fifty-seven thousand U.S. soldiers, and allowed many more to be physically and mentally maimed.

 “Why did you move way out here to Tucumcari?”